andrewtedja/Tucil2_13523148/README.md

 -   **Java & JDK**: Version 11 or higher (tested on JDK 17)

 ## 🚧 Room for Improvement

+-   Add GIF feature to produce GIFs for better visualization of the compression process
+-   Reoptimize the calculations and process for more flexible and efficient compression

 ## 🪪 Author